ebremer/webid4vivo/README.md

   * jena-core
   * jena-arq
 * The VIVO class files:
+  * If you haven't already, download [VIVO](http://vivoweb.org/download)
+  * Once you deploy the application, you'll find class files here: WEB-INF/classes/edu.
   * Package them into a jar.
-Specifically, the class files that you would find under: WEB-INF/classes/edu
 * Finally, of course, you'll need the Java and Java Servlet APIs